wendig-ou/hab-oai-pmh/README.md

 sudo umount dav
 ~~~

-At this point the data is available and once the application can be used at
+At this point the data is available and the application can be used at
 https://localhost:8080

 # Tests